Portfolio

 New Mexico Energy Conservation and Management Platform

-The project was especially important because it required close coordination across multiple groups with very different levels of technical fluency, including state agencies, retail partners, contractors, and implementation partners such as Franklin Energy and PNNL.
-The platform also interfaced with PNNL's API so program progress could be reported upstream to the federal government.
+The project required coordinating across groups with very different technical backgrounds — state agencies, a national retailer, independent contractors, and implementation partners including Franklin Energy and PNNL.
+The platform also integrated with PNNL's API to report program progress to the federal government.

 What the system did